Documentation

 get_account($_SESSION[userID])['rights'];

-In the example above, we retrieve the user's account type, using the userID that we have previously saved in the session.
+In the example above, we get the user's account type, using the userID that we have previously saved in the session.

-Note: Despite the fact that the userID is saved alongside the username, it doesn't work as a password and it doesn't grant any access to the user.
+Note: Despite the fact that the userID is saved alongside the username, it is not password and it doesn't grant any access to the user.

-- To update all of the above.
-For example, this is how we can change the total number of posts to 12:
+- Update user account or log.xml info.
+For example, this is how we can change the total number of posts to 12

 include 'log.php';